 West is becoming synonymous with best for weekends away and when you’re blessed with the weather it’s not hard to see why!
 The Wild Atlantic Way lives up to the hype.
 This weekend’s target on the route was Sligo, the city and Strandhill, for a couples getaway.
 My granddad hails from here and my family survived the famine hauling seaweed from it’s coast to farmers inland for fertiliser but shamefully it had been over a decade since I graced Sligo’s golden shores.

-Going from east coast to west will set you back about three hours but the roads were as good as my company so it flew.
+Going from east coast to west will set you back about three hours.
 Lough Key in Roscommon is my go to picnic point to break up the drive.
 I fell in love with it filming RTE’s Celebrity Operation Transformation there last year and was buzzing to be back again.
 There’s boat tours around the castle in the middle of the lake and places to eat if you haven’t pre packed your lunch like us nerds.

 Sweet Beat Cafe is a vegan eatery right on the river in Sligo and was our first port of call for a feast after the drive, we weren’t disappointed.
 If you don’t believe vegan food can be filling let this place quash that myth for you.
 My formerly meathead fella chowed down on their lentil dahl and I had the mushroom quesadilla as well as smoothies.
 We both left stuffed to the brim, refuelled and ready for the rest of our adventure.
 I was pleasantly surprised to see they stock 3fe coffee, a favourite of mine that I didn’t expect to see outside the capital, I should leave more often.
 My titty top in this photo is available from Poppy Apparel and my discount code (which they let me pick myself) GIZDAH10 will get you 10% off any of their groovy gear.